solecolasudinoi/Awesome-List-of-Emulators/README.md

 # Awesome-List-of-Emulators
-Being an obsessed, compulsive hoarder I decided to try and compile a list of all the emulators I could find.
+Being an obsessed, compulsive hoarder I decided to try and compile a list of all the emulators and simulators I could find, mostly for vintage hardware and products.

 ***1930s/1950s:***